HyperionSmasher/HSM/README.md

-# releases
+# HyperionSmasher files
-Files used in the HyperionSmasher Installer.
+Installer files & more.